borisbaldassari/data-anonymiser/Readme.md

 ## Technical reauirements

-The  Perl module requires `Crypt::PK::RSA`.
+The  Perl module requires `Crypt::PK::RSA`, which is part of the core distribution (at least as of December, 2018 on Strawberry Perl).

 ## Functional requirements